Getting to Know the Unity Editor

-Transform tools: These buttons enable you to manipulate game objects and are covered in greater detail later in this book.
+Transform tools: These buttons enable you to manipulate game objects and are covered in greater detail in later hours.
 Pay special attention to the button that resembles a hand.
 This is the Hand tool, and it is described later this hour.

 Transform gizmo toggles: These toggles allow you to manipulate how gizmos appear in the Scene view.
-Leave them alone for now.
+You can leave them alone for now.

 Game view controls: These buttons control the Game view.